AdeSam11/FHIR_NLP_SERVICE/security.md

 ## 1. Authentication & Authorization
-- Uses **OAuth 2.0** with **SMART on FHIR** for secure, standards-based access.
+- Use **OAuth 2.0** with **SMART on FHIR** for secure, standards-based access.
-- Tokens are short-lived, scope-limited, and transmitted only via **HTTPS**.
+- Tokens be short-lived, scope-limited, and transmitted only via **HTTPS**.
-- Sessions use HTTP-only Secure cookies with CSRF protection.
+- Session use HTTP-only Secure cookies with CSRF protection.
-- Supports client-level rate limiting and IP throttling.
+- Support client-level rate limiting and IP throttling.

 ## 2. Data Privacy & Protection